– High School Summer Program Itinerary –

 *May be just a day trip on the 12-day program.

 Day 10: Sleep in and have an enjoyable R&R day of unwinding at homebase.

-Days 16 & 17: It’s time for a break from the worksites with an assortment of fun including attending a baseball game with local friends.
-We also visit the historic city of Santiago and tour some of the sites such as the Catedral de Santiago Apostol, Fortaleza San Luis and the expansive Mercado Modelo, where there’s time for souvenir shopping.
+Days 15 & 16: It’s time for a break from the worksites with an assortment of fun, relaxation, and also time to prepare for our program Talent Show.
+The next day has the option for a beach outing or visiting the historic city of Santiago to tour some of the sites such as the Catedral de Santiago Apostol, Fortaleza San Luis and the expansive Mercado Modelo, where there’s time for souvenir shopping.

-Day 26: We give our living space a big clean before hosting a cookout for local partners and watching a slide show from the month we all spent together.
+Day 17: Last partial day of work — make the most of it!
+We also give our living space a big clean and pack up before hosting a dinner for local partners and watching a slide show from the month we all spent together.